 There is much value in encouraging wedding guests to get out from behind their viewfinders.
 Not only have you (likely) hired a wedding photographer to perform this exact task, but most people can agree that part of truly living and appreciating a profound event like the marriage ceremony of a friend or family member is the ability to truly live in the moment.

-At this point I should note that encouraging friends and family to actually watch your ceremony instead of photograph or videotape it is NOT the same as asking them to refrain from photos during the reception.
+At this point I should note that encouraging friends and family to actually watch your ceremony instead of photograph or video record it is NOT the same as asking them to refrain from photos during the reception.
 I do still encounter battles for a prime photography spot during reception events like the first dance and cake cutting, but I think the bride and groom can benefit from the candids their guests snap at their tables or on the dance floor.
 And, really, snapping one or two shots on your iPhone during the ceremony (as long as you stay seated, please!) is totally fine.
 What we’re really discussing here are guests who park their faces behind their phones for the full duration of the ceremony or end up in the photographer’s way.

 Now, how the heck to do it?
 Southern Weddings offers a couple of right-on tips for how to proceed:

 You can post this on your wedding website, something along the lines of, “we are honored to have you all as witnesses to our vows and the beginning of our marriage.
 We invite you to be truly present at our ceremony, and respectfully request that all cameras and phones be turned off.
 We look forward to sharing our professional photos after the big day!”